Last Updated on November 30, 2024 by Bonnie

 Final Thoughts on the Yosemite Valley Loop Trail

 The east end, from Yosemite Falls, to and around Mirror Lake was amazing.
 I would definitely suggest you do this part.
 Depending on where you park and if you take the shuttle, it would probably be seven or eight miles.
 This truly was the best part of our hike, even with walking through painfully cold water for a portion.
-Note: Mirror Lake can also be done as a fairly easy out and back (about two miles) or you can do a loop around the lake (about five miles).
+Note: Mirror Lake can also be done as a fairly easy out and back (about 2 miles) or you can do a loop around the lake (about 5 miles).

 Overall, this was a good hike.
 It was just a bit frustrating for us.
 More questioning at the beginning would have prepared us better.
 We had shade during the vast majority of the hike, especially the west end near El Capitan.
 Near Yosemite Falls and Mirror Lake there were a few unshaded portions but it was never more than just a few minutes.

-Getting off the beaten path and finding solitude in one of the most visited National Parks truly is a wonderful feeling.
+Getting off the beaten path and finding solitude in one of the most visited national parks truly is a wonderful feeling.

 Travel Resources